ScaerieTale/Unreal-Engine-4.27.2-Templates/README.md

 of Unreal Engine.
 By using these files you agree that you will not hold me accountable if anything goes pear shaped.

+That said, nothing should go pear shaped.
+I've tested these personally with no problems on Unreal Engine 5.2.1.

 These files are © Epic Games.
-I claim ZERO ownership over anything in this archive.
-All I've done is redownload 4.27.2, copy out the missing templates and their associated files in TemplateResources, and put them in an easily sharable format. ♥

 ## INSTALLATION INSTRUCTIONS: